 For more information and tips about ways to enrich your cat’s life, follow @CATalystCouncil or the hashtag #HappyCatMonth on Twitter and Facebook throughout September.

 FCVC wants you to have a healthy, happy cat!
 We think that preventive care is the best path for keeping your kitty happy.
-Preventive checkups can catch things that you might not see until the problem is much more advanced.
+Taking advantage of using Happy Cat Month for preventive checkups can catch things that you might not see until the problem is much more advanced.
 If your favorite feline has not had a checkup recently – we have appointments available.
 Call us at 970-587-5140 to get your appointment.
 We love to see our feline friends!

 Attribution – From our friends at CATalystCouncil